r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 }
 ```

-When adding the request body, you'll notice that I create something called a `ByteBuffer`.
+When adding the request body, you'll notice that I created something called a `ByteBuffer`.
 That's a struct from SwiftNIO defined as something that "stores contiguously allocated raw bytes.
 It is a random and sequential accessible sequence of zero or more bytes (octets)".
 Whew.
 Let's break that down briefly.

 The `jsonData` we serialize our `hueBody` into is of type `Data`, which is raw binary data.
 We need to write that binary data to a buffer before we can attach it to our request body.
 That's what `ByteBuffer` does for us here.
 It takes our binary data and writes it to a buffer which we can then use as the request body and send over the network.